tompos2/rcno-reviews/README.txt

 Please help [translating](https://translate.wordpress.org/projects/wp-plugins/recencio-book-reviews/) the plugin.
 This is one of the best ways to contribute to the growth and development of this plugin.

+== Sponsors ==

+Thanks to JetBrains for providing a copy of their [PhpStorm](https://www.jetbrains.com/?from=recencio-book-reviews) software for developing this plugin.

 == Installation ==

 1. Upload `rcno-reviews` folder to your website's `/wp-content/plugins/` folder